smartcontractkit/documentation/docs/Node Operators/best-practices-aws.md

 The Quick Start creates the following public resources:

-- An Elastic Load Balancing (ELB) load balancer to access the Chainlink node web graphical user interface.
+- An Elastic Load Balancing (ELB) load balancer to access the Chainlink node web graphical user interface
 - A Linux bastion host in an Auto Scaling group to allow inbound Secure Shell (SSH) access to EC2 instances in public and private subnetworks
 - Managed network address translation (NAT) gateways to allow outbound internet access for the Chainlink node instances in the private subnets